jfrobbins/blog/content/federation/20241219-what-is-a-distributed-social-network.md

   - **Community Moderation**: Users can influence what content they see through tools like Ozone.
   - **Identity**: Use your own domain as your handle, enhancing personal control over your online identity.

+Check out [Bluesky's official site](https://blueskyweb.org/) for the latest on their journey.

 ## Diaspora: The Nostalgic Return to Community

 Diaspora feels like a throwback to a time when social networks were about connecting people, not just data: